 All art and design majors must acquire 6 art/design event credits every fall and spring semester for a total of 12.
 The types of events that qualify for credit can be found in the bulleted list below.
-In order to receive credit for attending or participating in an event, fill out the following Google Form and submit it.
-Summer Walters has access to the file that records and tallies your credits.
-Ask her if you need to check your progress.
+In order to receive credit for attending or participating in an event, you will track your Art Event credits using the suitable app (the same app you use for chapel credits.)

 This policy is somewhat akin to the Music Department’s rehearsal credit policy.
 These events may include, but are not limited to: